On the classification problem for C*-algebras: C -factors without nonzero Abelian annihilators

 {\it Proof.} Let $A$ be a C$^*$-algebra of type II$_1$.
-Then there exists a faithful dimension function $D$ on the modular lattice $\mathcal{P}$.
-By lemma 26 values of the dimension function $D$ on equivalent annihilators coincide.
-By lemma 25 and the additivity of $D$ all projections of the algebra $A$ are finite.
+Then the lattice $\mathcal{P}$ of all annihilators in $A$ is modular.
+It is known that a modular lattice is a continuous geometry.
+Then by the results of von Neumann in \cite{16} there exists a faithful dimension function $D$ on the lattice $\mathcal{P}$.
+By lemma 27 the values of the dimension function $D$ on equivalent annihilators coincide.
+By lemma 26 and the additivity of $D$ every projection in $A$ is finite.
 Hence $A$ is finite. $\triangleright$

 A simple C$^*$-algebra $A$ is said to be {\it purely infinite} if every nonzero hereditary subalgebra of $A$ contains an infinite projection.